Monthly Archives: October 2022

 How Fiercely Have You Loved Your Days?
 The Searing and yet Uplifting Latest Poetry Collection by Susan Musgrave

-POSTSCRIPT SEPTEMBER 14th, 2022 The day you are cremated, a girl modelling a black hoodie like the one I’ve chosen for you to wear, lights up my Facebook page: I survived because the fire inside me burned brighter than the fire around me.
-I hear you laugh at the irony as they fire up the […]
+POSTSCRIPT SEPTEMBER 14th, 2022 The day you are cremated, a girl modelling a black hoodie like the one I’ve chosen for you to wear, lights up my Facebook page: I […]

 The Poetic Heart of the Columnist and Scientist Yangyang Cheng.
 How She Captures The Fraught Spirit of Our Time

 A Found Poem I cannot recall when I entered a state of perpetual mourning.
-I grieve for the country I left with no certain prospect of return, the direction it’s heading in, the plight of the world, the foreclosed possibilities.
-Sorrow tears into my organs and gnaws at my bones.
-But what I fear more […]
+I grieve for the country I left with no certain prospect of return, the direction it’s […]

 The Guest Poetry Blog Series # 3 – Canadian Poet Tonya Lailey Features U.K. Poet Naomi Jaffa – Part Two of Two

 Poem for Wednesday Oh, humpback of the week, yardstick of productivity, all to play for, seesaw pivot of possibility.
-Is your gaze holding mine for fractionally longer than necessary a sign of desire or disgust?
-Will we even make it to the weekend together?
-Sometimes, Wednesday.
-I wonder why I bother.
-But then again it’s […]
+Is your gaze holding mine for fractionally longer than necessary a […]

 The Guest Poetry Blog Series #3 – Introducing the Third Contributor, Canadian Poet and Sommelier, Tonya Lailey – Part One of Two

 The Cat Comes to Me —after Heather McHugh The future looks like death to me from here standing behind you, in the musty basement where the cat is cornered.
-You think on your feet, quickly engineer a noose from a sponge mop and silicone rope – medieval design, cheap modern materials.
-The cat protests wildly, […]
+You […]